kamoras/ArmoryBot/README.md

 3. On the Oauth2 page of your discord application, use the supplied URL to join your bot to your server(s).
 The URL should look like `https://discord.com/api/oauth2/authorize?client_id=YOURCLIENTID&permissions=281600&scope=bot`   where YOURCLIENTID is the id listed on the "General Information" page.
 4. Modify `appsettings.json` with the above parameters that are bolded in parts 1 & 2.
 See [WoW Localizations](https://develop.battle.net/documentation/world-of-warcraft/guides/localization) for localization info, or leave as default (en_US).
 Non-English localizations are not fully supported.
 If you lost your appsettings.json file, you can download a default one [here](https://github.com/imerzan/ArmoryBot/files/6443727/appsettings.zip).
 5. Make sure you have [.NET 5.0](https://dotnet.microsoft.com/download) installed on the system that will be running your bot (.NET 5.0 is [cross-platform](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) so you can run this on Windows/macOS/Linux).
 6. Launch the application.
 The bot should come online and respond to requests.
-[See Discord Usage](https://github.com/imerzan/ArmoryBot/tree/master#discord-usage)
+[See Discord Usage](https://github.com/imerzan/ArmoryBot/tree/master#discord-usage), [See Advanced Setup](https://github.com/imerzan/ArmoryBot/tree/master#advanced-setup)

 **macOS/Linux:** When running from bash terminal, use the following commands:
 ```bash